 If you’ve ever wondered what Council Tax Reduction is and who can apply for it, this short video explains along with details of how to apply.

 If you are over pension age any support you receive will be based on the National Scheme.
 If you have capital over £16,000 you will not be entitled to any Council Tax Reduction unless you get Guarantee Pension Credit.

-From The 1st April 2019 Council Tax Support, for customer of Working age ,will be based on a banded scheme.
+From The 1st April 2019 Council Tax Reduction, for customer of Working age , is based on a banded scheme.
 This means that depending on your income your household you will fall into a band that will mean that your Council Tax Reduction will be either 80%,60%,40%,20% or 0% of your Council Tax. the details below summarize the changes to the scheme and the full details are in the Wealden Council Tax Reduction Scheme

 |Band||% discount||Single||Couple||Family +1||Family +2|

 |1||80||£0 – £86.59||£0 – £127.88||£0 – £179.24||£0 – £229.59|

 |2||60||£86.60 – £137.95||£127.89 – £179.24||£179.25 – £229.59||£229.60 – £280.94|

 |3||40||£137.96– £189.31||£179.25 – £229.59||£229.60 -£280.94||£280.95 – £332.30|